LostALice/soulmeter_handler/README.md

 1. Put this application in your DPS directory

-1. Create a shortcut and set as "Run as administer"
+1. Create a shortcut and set as "Run as administrator"

 ## Config file
 ```